awnonbhowmik/Poincare-Recurrence/README.md

   - if x is in urn A, switch to urn B and if x is in urn B, switch to urn A
   - stop the program once urn B is empty that is, the system has returned to its original state
   - count the steps in doing so

+# Programming Language
+  This algorithm has been implemented twice, once with C++ and the other with Python 3.xx